 The Futures markets are not as suited to trading stocks as Options are.
 You can trade stocks via a Futures exchange, however that market is more niche and therefore not as liquid.
 But with so many different asset classes available on the Futures markets (including the indices that the stocks are listed on), there is more than enough choice for asset classes to trade.

 The maximum risk for Options is limited to the cost of premium to enter a trade.
 When trading Futures both the profit and loss are unlimited.
 If you choose to trade Futures but ignore the use of a stop loss and correct risk management techniques you will be more at risk than an Options trader doing the same.
-If you use a stop loss when trading Futures you are able to remove the unlimited risk.
+This is why we recommend that everyone uses stop loss orders on their active trades when trading Futures.